Paul Spong: KWOOF

-Killer Whale (Orcinus Orca) Foundation, or KWOOF was the foundation that Dr. Paul Spong created after leaving the Aquarium.
+Killer Whale (Orcinus Orca) Foundation, or KWOOF was the foundation that Spong created after leaving the Aquarium.
 One purpose of the foundation was to stop whale captures in British Columbia, Canada.

-In December 1969 Spong travelled to Pender Harbour, where fishermen had captured 12 whales.
+In December 1969, Spong travelled to Pender Harbour, where fishermen had captured 12 whales.
 Of the 12 whales, only one whale, Corky, has survived in captivity for more than 50 years.
 Spong has spent over three decades trying to free her.